 The Chronicle of Social Change is highlighting each of the policy recommendations

-made this summer by the participants of the Foster Youth Internship Program (FYI), a group of 12 former foster youths who completed Congressional internships.
+made this summer by the participants of the Foster Youth Internship Program (FYI), a group of 11 former foster youths who completed Congressional internships.
+The program is overseen each summer by the Congressional Coalition on Adoption Institute, with support from the Sara Start Fund.

 Each of the FYI participants crafted a carefully researched policy recommendation during their time in Washington.
-Today we highlight the recommendation of Marcia Hopkins, 26, a graduate school student at Temple University.
+Today, we highlight the recommendation of Kaylia Ervin, 21, a student at Ferris State University in Big Rapids, Mich. and a former foster youth whose birth mother used her social security number to apply for an energy utility account.

 In Her Own Words